Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 OCSP checks are only performed on CP nodes, it has no effect on DP nodes.

-Valid values to this setting are:
+Valid values for this setting are:

 - `on`: OCSP revocation check is enabled and DP must pass the check in order to establish connection with CP.
 - `off`: OCSP revocation check is disabled.
-- `optional`: OCSP revocation check will be attempted, however, if the required extension is not found inside DP provided certificate or communication with the OCSP responder failed, then DP is still allowed through.
+- `optional`: OCSP revocation check will be attempted, however, if the required extension is not found inside DP-provided certificate or communication with the OCSP responder failed, then DP is still allowed through.

 **Default:** `off`